szmpns/HackTheBox-Writeups/Starting Point/Tier 1/Appointment/README.md

 #### Disclaimer

-To do this I reccomend dictionary from `SecLists`.
+To do this I recommend dictionary from `SecLists`.
 Full path:

 ```
 SecLists/Fuzzing/SQLi/quick-SQLi.txt